Trading EUR/USD

 So, enter your position within the narrow range pattern, placing a tight stop to prevent losses from a major reversal.

-The benefits of this method are that the straightforward pattern often predicts price bars will increase in significant breakouts and breakdowns.
-In addition, it’s low risk as you can place stop-losses close to the entry price.
+The benefits of this method are that the straightforward pattern often predicts that price bars will increase in significant breakouts and breakdowns.
+In addition, it’s low risk as you can place stop losses close to the entry price.

 Role of the US Dollar

-- The quote live price of gold and other commodities is often set in US dollars.
+- The quoted live price of gold and other commodities is often set in US dollars.

 - The Organization of Petroleum Exporting Countries (OPEC) also conducts transactions in US dollars.

-- Considered the world’s reserve currency, it is used to settle the majority of international transactions.
+- Considered the world’s reserve currency, it is widely used to settle international trade and financial transactions.

-- Many small countries will peg their currency’s value to that of the US Dollar, whilst global banks will hold a large portion of currency reserves in US Dollar.
+- Many small countries will peg their currencies’ value to that of the US Dollar, whilst global banks will hold a large portion of currency reserves in US Dollars.

 - It is the most featured currency in popular pairs, so as an aspiring forex trader, you need a solid understanding of what drives the US economy to predict where the US Dollar will go.